portable-content/portable-content-php/implementation/task-2-basic-data-classes.md

 ## Completion Checklist

 ### Core Classes:
+- [ ] BlockInterface defining contract for all block types
-- [ ] ContentItem class with all required properties
+- [ ] ContentItem class working with BlockInterface (not concrete classes)
-- [ ] MarkdownBlock class with source and utilities
+- [ ] MarkdownBlock class implementing BlockInterface
-- [ ] Both classes are immutable and type-safe
+- [ ] All classes are immutable and type-safe
 - [ ] Factory methods generate UUIDs and timestamps

 ### Validation: